10/20/74 - 3/26/94

 Shannon.
 He said that he burned her body in his back yard and scattered

-When it is time for Hinton to go before the Parole Board in 2011, they
+When it is time for Hinton to go before the Parole Board again in 2019, they

 will look at his file.
 Letters in his file asking to keep him behind